ianabel/meq/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the 3-Clause BSD Licence - see the [LICENSE.md](LICENSE.md) file for details

-This project links to the MFEM library, which licenced under the GNU Lesser General Public Licence version 2.1.
+This project links to a patched version of the MFEM library, which licenced under the GNU Lesser General Public Licence version 2.1.
+The edited library is released under the same terms as MFEM itself.

 ## Acknowledgments